 Almond flour, sugar and butter on their own don’t taste all that exciting so I added some lemon zest to liven up the crust.
 If you don’t want to use lemon zest, add some lime zest, almond extract, or something.
 These mini cheesecakes just aren’t the same without it!

 Prefer a no-bake version?
-These Mini Gluten-Free No-Bake Cheesecakes with Chocolate Chip Cookie Crust from My Gluten-free Miami look pretty awesome!
+These Mini Gluten-Free No-Bake Cheesecakes with Chocolate Chip Cookie Crust look pretty awesome!
 And so very easy.
+And for something keto, try these keto cheesecake bites.
+This keto blueberry cheesecake also looks great.

 Mini Cheesecakes (grain-free, gluten-free)